Liechti-IT/FileTransfer/README.md

 When the counter falls to zero, the file is destroyed.

-In order to know if a newly uploaded file already exist, "FileTransfer" will hash the file using md5 by default but other methods are available (see `file_hash` documentation in `lib/config.original.php`).
+In order to know if a newly uploaded file already exist, "FileUpload" will hash the file using md5 by default but other methods are available (see `file_hash` documentation in `lib/config.original.php`).

 This feature is disabled by default and can be enabled through the `file_hash` option.